-- The uncertainties from Brexit and the Covid 19 Pandemic meant that the expected 2019 and 2020 Comprehensive - Spending Reviews (CSR) (which would have set Government Department's budgets for the next three to five years from 2020/21) were deferred until Autumn 2021.
-The Chancellor published the CSR 2021 in October 2021 and confirmed UK Government Departments' budgets for 2022/23 to 2024/25.
-It is important to note however, that it is not always clear whatrepresents new funding, with many of the 'announcements' in the Autumn 2021 Budget and CSR 2021 having already been announced.
-This resulted in a real-terms increase to the Home Office budget of 1.9% a year on average over the CSR 2021 period but before any required efficiency gains: - The CSR 2021 was silent on the HO's review of the Police Funding Formula which along with the medium to long-term impact of Covid-19 on Police finances, provides additional future financial uncertainty to 2026/27.
+The CSR 2021 was silent on the HO review of the Police Funding Formula which continues to provide additional future financial uncertainty to 2027/28.
 By way of background, once the overall size of the Policing budget is determined by the HO (via the CSR/SR process), then the amount of funding provided to respective Police and Crime Commissioners is determined by the Police Funding Formula.
-It has been well publicised that the current formula is outdated, overly complex, opaque and in need of review.
-Following several - 'false starts' to the review process between 2015 and 2020 as a result of Brexit negotiations, 'snap' General Elections in 2017 and 2019, and the significant increase in the threat of terrorism, the implementation was delayed.
-In the late Summer of 2021 however, the review re-commenced under significant academic rigour; a robust governance structure; and a challenging timetable in the early months.
-Completion and sign-off is expected by December 2024 at the latest, with the associated implementation from the 2025/26 financial year onwards but could be implemented sooner in 2024/25.
-Thepotential impact of the review is reflected in the MTFP from the 2024/25 financial year onwards.
+The current formula is out-dated, overly complex, opaque and in need of review.
+Following several 'false starts' to the review process between 2015 and 2020 as a result of Brexit negotiations, 'snap' General Elections in 2017 and 2019, and the significant increase in the threat of terrorism, the implementation has been delayed.
+In the late Summer of 2021 however, the review recommenced under significant academic rigour; a robust governance structure; and a challenging timetable in the early months.
+Completion and sign-off is expected by December 2024 at the latest, with the associated implementation from the 2025/26 financial year onwards.
+There are risks to central government funding of the Force and Commissioner from 2025/26 onwards, which have been included in the assumptions in the MTFP.